delftswa/delftswa.github.io/chapters/kodi/index.md

 Furthermore, the relatively 'independent' modular design of Kodi prevents developing functions multiple times, by orchestrating it into the packages among the different layers.
 Another interesting advantage of the modular architecture, is that the [scalability](http://en.wikipedia.org/wiki/Scalability) is improved drastically.
 Because of the sharp boundaries between the modules, it is not only easier to maintain the source code but also easier to develop new features for the system.

 ### Development guidelines and principles
 A large community of developers, testers, maintainers and users are [invited to contribute](http://kodi.tv/get-involved/) to the Kodi software with the goal of fulfilling as much wishes of the users as possible.
 For this reason most of the developers, testers and maintainers are also actively using the media player system.
 Besides that, a large part of the reputation that Kodi has gained since their launch in 2002 is due to their framework for add-ons.
 Its accessibility is associated with the [guidelines and principles](http://kodi.wiki/view/XBMC_development) that Kodi has published.
 All members of the community,  developers and software engineers involved should abide these rules and principles.
-To illustrate a understanding of these guidelines, a selection* is provided.
+To illustrate a understanding of these guidelines, a selection is provided:

 1. **Code documentation**

     > *This should be done by using Docbook or Doxygen (preferred)*

 2.  **Installation**

     > *Be easy to install, set up and maintain, so that our valuable end-users do not get fed up with it and quit*

 3. **Modular design**

-> * *Kodi should still compile and run if a non-essential module or library is disabled or removed*
+    > *Kodi should still compile and run if a non-essential module or library is disabled or removed*

-**Due to the limited words that the book chapter may contain, the guidelines are cut out, however we would like to refer to the [Kodi website](http://kodi.wiki/view/XBMC_development) where this is discussed in more detail.*
+*Due to the limited words that the book chapter may contain, the guidelines are cut out, however we would like to refer to the [Kodi website](http://kodi.wiki/view/XBMC_development) where this is discussed in more detail.*

 ## Functional View - ***More about the features***
 While continuing the journey, Kodi's Media Player is viewed from another viewpoint.